Amy Klobuchar Says She Will ‘Use Humor’ To Defeat Trump

 “That’s something you’ll see me do, use humor,” she said.

-Klobuchar also discussed the 2016 election, observing that her party had “lost” its “optimistic economic agenda.”
+Klobuchar also discussed the 2016 election, observing that her party had lost its optimistic economic agenda.

-During her Sunday interview, Amy Klobuchar — much like the majority of Democratic presidential candidates in the race — expressed support for the Green New deal, a set of proposed economic stimulus programs meant to address climate change.
-According to Klobuchar, Senator Ed Markey and Representative Alexandria Ocasio-Cortez’s progressive program will help the United States “do something” about the impending climate catastrophe.
+During her Saturday interview, Amy Klobuchar — much like the majority of Democratic presidential candidates in the race — expressed support for the Green New deal, a set of proposed economic stimulus programs meant to address climate change.
+According to Klobuchar, Senator Ed Markey and Representative Alexandria Ocasio-Cortez’s progressive program will help the United States do something about the impending climate catastrophe.

-Klobuchar said that she is looking forward to seeing Senate Majority Leader Mitch McConnel “use” the progressive platform “against” the United States.
+Klobuchar said that she is looking forward to seeing Senate Majority Leader Mitch McConnell use the progressive platform against the United States.

 There was no real doubt what the first question to Senator Amy Klobuchar would be.